Cell cycle and cell division - Notes | Class 11 | Part 1: Cell Cycle

 • Synthesis of RNA and proteins continues.

-• Cell is prepared for mitosis.
+• Cell prepares for mitosis.

-2. M Phase (Mitosis phase)
+2. M Phase (Mitosis Phase)

-It represents the actual cell division (mitosis).
+It represents the actual cell division (mitosis), lasting about one hour in the human cell cycle.

 M Phase includes karyokinesis (nuclear division) and cytokinesis (division of cytoplasm).